datnguye/dbterd/docs/nav/guide/dbt-cloud/download-artifact-from-a-job-run.md

 We're going to use `--dbt-cloud` option to tell `dbterd` to use dbt Cloud API with all above variables.

-The command will be looks like:
+The command will look like:

 ```bash
 dbterd run --dbt-cloud [-s <dbterd selection>]